Author of the Magelands Eternal Siege series

 Christopher: I love writing so much that it’s also my hobby!
 I go for long walks up hills with my wife (and the kids occasionally).
 Living in Scotland means that there are always hills and old castles to visit.

 Helen: That sounds wonderful.
 An inspiration for your next story no doubt.
-When you sit down to read book, what do you like to read?
+When you sit down to read a book, what do you like to read?
 What book are you currently reading?

 Christopher: I am reading All the Frequent Troubles of Our Days by Rebecca Donner.
 It’s a factual book about an American woman in Berlin before and during the Second World War – Mildred Harnack.
 She was the leader of an underground resistance movement opposed to Hitler and the Nazis, and showed immense courage and compassion.